Marko Elsner: Club career

 Born in Ljubljana, capital of SR Slovenia (then part of Yugoslavia), Elsner played for Wacker Innsbruck's youth team before returning to Ljubljana where he played with Slovan before joining Olimpija in 1977.
 In 1983 he was signed by Red Star Belgrade, where he stayed for four seasons.
 In this period he became a national team player as he was part of the Yugoslav team at the 1984 Olympics, and has won one Yugoslav championship and one Yugoslav Cup during his spell with Red Star.

 In 1987, he left Belgrade and moved abroad by signing with French Ligue 1 side OGC Nice.
 He played with Nice until 1993, except in 1990–91, when he played for the Austrian Bundesliga side Admira Wacker.

 International career

-Elsner played 14 games for the Yugoslavia national team between 1984 and 1988.
-After the independence of Slovenia, he made his debut for the Slovenia national team against Cyprus on 18 November 1992.
-His last match was against Estonia, a friendly on 7 April 1993, and the two games were his only two appearances for Slovenia.
+Elsner made his debut for Yugoslavia in a March 1984 friendly match against Hungary, and played a total of 14 games for the team between 1984 and 1988.
+After Slovenia's independence in 1991, he switched his national team allegiance and made his debut for the Slovenia national team against Cyprus in November 1992.
+His last match was against Estonia on 7 April 1993, and the two games were his only two appearances for Slovenia.